 • The piece glorifies or sexualizes violence against marginalized genders.

 • The piece mentions or implies molestation, sexual assault, or r*pe.
 There is NO wiggle room on this.
-Our fiction editor is a survivor and will not subject themself to the pain of reading this.
+Our editor is a survivor and will not subject themself to the pain of reading this.
 Any violation of this guideline will result in an instant permanent ban from our publication.
 The trauma is too great and therapy is too expensive to deal with this.

 • The piece includes content or slurs that could be considered racist, xenophobic, queerphobic, transphobic, sexist, misogynistic, fetishist, antisemitic, Islamophobic, ableist, audistic, or in any other way offensive to a protected class or minority.
 Your piece will be rejected unless it is made clear within the piece or in an artist statement at the end that the behavior/language is unacceptable, proper content warnings are provided, and the word is in some way censored in the piece (vowels replaced with * as an example we’ve accepted).
 While I understand that some people are reclaiming words that have been used to disparage people that share an identity, not all our readers from that identity will be reclaiming that word and we need to think of their well-being as well.